 The following itinerary lists a range of museums, and other site visits which we plan to visit.
-Many are accessible to the public, but some require special permission which may only be confirmed closer to the tour's departure.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
-Participants will receive a final itinerary together with their tour documents.
 The tour includes breakfast daily and evening meals featuring the best of Portugal's cuisine, indicated in the itinerary where: B = breakfast, L=lunch and D = evening meal.